bbanting/budgettool/README.md

 - Warn when current year is not active year
 - Preset expenses and bills (goals)
     - tags attached to goals
-        - any and and relationships
+        - any and all relationships
 - Get entry ID more efficiently
 - Show hidden entries, ability to permanently delete
 - Implement undo and redo?